Jay Cutler: 2008 season

 Before the 2008 regular season began, Cutler and tight end Daniel Graham were voted offensive captains by Broncos teammates.

 Cutler started the season with a 41–14 Monday Night Football victory over Oakland.
-He completed 16-of-24 passes for 300 yards and two touchdowns, The next week, Cutler and the Broncos defeated the San Diego Chargers in Denver, 39–38.
+He completed 16-of-24 passes for 300 yards and two touchdowns, The next week, Cutler and the Broncos defeated the Chargers in Denver, 39–38.
 Cutler went 36-of-50, with 350 yards passing and a career-best-tying four touchdowns, including one to Eddie Royal on 4th and Goal with 0:24 left, followed by a game-winning two-point conversion again to Royal.
 This occurred one play after Cutler fumbled, but an inadvertent whistle by referee Ed Hochuli before the Chargers recovered gave the Broncos the ball back.
 In Week 3, Cutler had 264 yards and two touchdowns in a 34–22 home win over New Orleans.
-Cutler threw two interceptions for the first time in the Broncos first defeat, 33–19 at Kansas City.
+Cutler threw two interceptions for the first time in the Broncos' first defeat, 33–19 at Kansas City.
 Despite this, he finished September first in the AFC in completions (102), passing yards (1,275), and attempts (157), second in yards per attempt (8.12), third in passing touchdowns (9) and quarterback rating (98.6), and fifth in completion percentage (65.0%), winning AFC Offensive Player of the Month honors for the first time in his career.

-The Broncos edged Tampa Bay 16–13 behind Cutler's 23-of-34 performance with 227 yards, one touchdown and no interceptions.
+The Broncos edged out Tampa Bay 16–13 behind Cutler's 23-of-34 performance with 227 yards, one touchdown and no interceptions.
 The Broncos were 4–1 and leading AFC West.
-But then followed a 24–17 loss to Jacksonville Jaguars, where Cutler passed for just 192 yards, two touchdowns and one interception.
-Next, Cutler injured his index finger on the first play of a 41-7 drubbing at New England; he ended the night with 168 yards and two interceptions.
+But then followed a 24–17 loss to the Jacksonville Jaguars, where Cutler passed for just 192 yards, two touchdowns and one interception.
+Cutler injured his index finger on the first play of a 41–7 drubbing at New England; he ended the night with 168 yards and two interceptions.
 After a bye week, the Broncos suffered their third straight defeat, 26–17 to Miami, behind Cutler's 24-of-46 passing for 307 yards, two touchdowns and season-high three interceptions.
-During the 1-4 skid, Cutler had all seven of the Broncos touchdowns.
+During the 1–4 skid, Cutler had all seven of the Broncos' touchdowns.

-In game 9, the Broncos found themselves down 23–10 at Cleveland, but in the 4th quarter Cutler threw a career-long 93-yard touchdown to Eddie Royal, followed by touchdown passes to Daniel Graham and the game-winner to Brandon Marshall with 1:14 left.
+In game 9, the Broncos found themselves down 23–10 at Cleveland, but in the 4th quarter Cutler threw a career-long 93-yard touchdown to Royal followed by touchdown passes to Graham and the game-winner to Marshall with 1:14 left.
 Cutler finished the game going 24-of-42 with 447 yards (career-high), three touchdowns and one interception, and received AFC Offensive Player of the Week honors for the first time in his career.
-The next week, Cutler threw another late 4th quarter touchdown to Daniel Graham for a 24–20 win at Atlanta.
+The next week, Cutler threw another late 4th quarter touchdown to Graham for a 24–20 win at Atlanta.